We are a small, peaceful, inspiring, supportive and sacred place for lovers of the Earth and healthy living.

 Retreats: We host retreats, guided by Luz Elena Morey.
 Call 802-451-9495 for more information.

-2) This past year, with your support and prayers, we hosted:
+2) This past couple of years, with your support and prayers, we hosted:

 - personal healing retreats for people, in the temple